ni/nimi-python/docs/nifgen/functions.rst

 .. function:: get_ext_cal_last_date_and_time()

     Returns the date and time of the last successful external calibration.
 The time returned is 24-hour (military) local time; for example, if the device was calibrated at 2:30 PM, this function returns 14 for the **hour** parameter and 30 for the **minute** parameter.

-    :rtype: tuple (year, month, day, hour, minute)

-        WHERE

-        year (int):

-            Specifies the year of the last successful calibration.

-        month (int):

-            Specifies the month of the last successful calibration.

-        day (int):

-            Specifies the day of the last successful calibration.

-        hour (int):

-            Specifies the hour of the last successful calibration.

-        minute (int):
+    :rtype: datetime.datetime
+    :return:

-            Specifies the minute of the last successful calibration.
+            Indicates date and time of the last calibration.